Reavenk/FlashMeForReal/README.md

 * Pages come in pair and are expected to be printed double-sided.
 * Perforated stock cards are suggested.
 Make sure your printer can handle thick paper.

+Note that some of the PHP files expect the [Cards](https://github.com/Reavenk/Cards) submodule to be checked out.

 # License

 MIT License